 11.3.5.6 Processing of a peer’s SAE Confirm message

 Upon receipt of a peer’s SAE Confirm message a verifier is computed, which is the expected value of the peer’s confirmation, peer-confirm, extracted from the received an SAE Confirm message.
 The verifier is computed by passing the KCK, the peer’s send-confirm counter from the received an SAE Confirm message (see 8.4.1.37 (Send-Confirm field)), the scalar and element from the received SAE Commit message, and scalar and element from the sent SAE Commit message to the confirmation function CN.
+When the AKM used is <ANA-2>, the username of the transmitter of the SAE Confirm message is also passed to the function CN.

 verifier = CN(KCK, peer-send-confirm, peer-commit-scalar, PEER-COMMIT-ELEMENT,

-commit-scalar, COMMIT-ELEMENT)
+commit-scalar, COMMIT-ELEMENT [, username])

+Where username is optionally appended when the AKM is <ANA-2>.
 The peer-send-confirm shall be in the format in section 8.2.2 (Conventions), as extracted out of the receive frame.
+The username shall be encoded as a string of octets in the order received, if applicable.
 If the verifier equals peer-confirm, the STA shall accept the peer’s authentication and set the lifetime of the PMK to the value dot11RSNAConfigPMKLifetime.
 If the verifier differs from the peer-confirm, the STA shall reject the peer’s authentication and destroy the PMK.

 Instruct the editor to modify section C.3 as indicated: